Josefinekihlstrom/LauraDay/README.md

 javascript function url for the remove function.
 Solved it by adding a slash at the end of the url.
 3. When adding > 1 qty of a product to the shopping bag, the subtotal would show the price of only 1 in qty.
 4. When changing the form on the login page to crispy form all inner content covered the entire width of the page.
 I decided to not use the crispy form on the allauth pages, not make bug any bigger.
+Solved by putting the form inside a column with the width of halv of the page.
+5. Webhook 404 error.
+Webhook key was not exported correctly to my github variables.
+Solved by setting the variable and restarting the workspace.

 ## Cloning this project
 1.